dmitigr/pgfe/README.md

     $ git clone https://github.com/dmitigr/pgfe.git
     $ mkdir -p pgfe/build
     $ cd pgfe/build
-    $ cmake -DBUILD_TYPE=Debug ..
+    $ cmake -DCMAKE_BUILD_TYPE=Debug ..
     $ make
     $ sudo make install

-The value of the `BUILD_TYPE` could be replaced.
+The value of the `CMAKE_BUILD_TYPE` could be replaced.
 Also, remember about the possibility to specify location of [libpq] if [CMake] could not detect it automatically (see "Installation in common" section above).

 Installation on Microsoft Windows